 Omitting TLS is also possible, but we recommend that you run your cluster with the TLS protocol enabled.

-TLS protocol can be disabled (e.g. for demonstration purposes) by editing the cr.yaml/spec/allowUnstafeConfigurations setting to true.
+To disable TLS protocol (e.g. for demonstration purposes) edit the cr.yaml/spec/allowUnstafeConfigurations setting to true and make sure that there are no certificate secrets available.